 "So Jon, you use tor a lot.
 What's going on?" --"Hmm, well I like women wearing high heels stepping on tomatoes alot.." ---"Ok, well that's 10 lashes for you" (Instead of decapitation for conspiring to overthrow the government).

-> if it's an oft-posted image, a simple diff would show off any hidden messages very quickly.
+On the other hand, if it's an oft-posted image, a simple diff would show off any hidden messages very quickly.

 How would that scale though?
 Many 'oft-posted' images are modified by users for legitimate reasons.
 You would have to be able to figure out which changes were legitimate and which were hidden messages.